MortenBjerre/MortenBjerre.github.io/index.md

 # Project B
 This is the webpage showing the most important and interesting points in our analysis of the Netflix universe.
 The explainer notebook can be found ...

-We will take a deep dive into the world of Netflix and try to investigate why it sometimes seems

 ## Motivation

 We've chosen a Kaggle dataset called ['Netflix Movies and TV Shows'](https://www.kaggle.com/shivamb/netflix-shows).
 It's a dataset containing the tv shows and movies available on Netflix as of 2019 and is obtained from [Flixable](https://flixable.com/).